Where To Buy London Eye Tickets

 How to get to The London Eye

 The London Eye is located on Riverside Building, County Hall, Westminster Bridge Rd.
-The easiest way to get there is by subway.
-The closest stations are Westminster (roughly a 5 minute walk), which you can reach via the Circle, District and Jubilee lines.
+The easiest way to get there is by subway (it’s called “underground” or “tube” in London).
+The closest station is Westminster (roughly a 5 minute walk), which you can reach via the Circle, District and Jubilee lines.

 Alternatively, hop on the District, Northern or the Bakerloo line trains to Charing Cross or to Embankment and the Northern, Bakerloo and Jubilee lines to Waterloo.